asteroidnerd/Oumuamua-spectroscopy/README.md

 # Oumuamua-spectroscopy
 Spectroscopic data for 1I/2017 U1 'Oumuamua as described in Fitzsimmons et al. (2017)

-This repository contains ascii files of the binned reflectance spectra of 'Oumuamua.
-The files contain three columns of data:
+This repository contains ascii csv files of the binned reflectance spectra of 'Oumuamua.
+The files contain three columns of data separated by commas:

 Wavelength (microns)